Search

 Location influences how much value a working fireplace adds to your home.

-For instance, mountain lodges usually have large stone fireplaces as most people looking for the lodges during winter consider it a necessity.
+For instance, mountain lodges usually have large stone fireplaces, as most people looking for lodges during the winter consider them a necessity.

 3. Current real estate market